d0d0-the-bird/simpleble/README.md

 # Hardware

-Simple BLE module's hardware is based on Nordic's NRF52805 chip which is one of the cheapest BLE options out there, making it ideal even for low budget projects, like hobby projects usualy are.
+SimpleBLE module's hardware is based on Nordic's NRF52805 chip which is one of the cheapest BLE options out there, making it ideal even for low budget projects, like hobby projects usualy are.

 Module works with voltages from 1.7V to 3.6V and typical usage is with 3.3V.
 Power consumption while everything is off is about 1uA.
 Of course when Bluetooth gets turned on consumption increases based on how often module advertises and is something connected to it.
 Detailed power consumption info can be found in NRF52805 [datasheet](https://infocenter.nordicsemi.com/pdf/nRF52805_PS_v1.2.pdf "NRF52805 datasheet").